chef/chef-web-docs/snapshots/chef_master/source/server_high_availability.rst

 High Availability (DEPRECATED)
 =====================================================

 .. warning:: This topic is deprecated as of the 12.9 release of the Chef servver.
-For the latest information on high availability and how to set up a highly-available server cluster, see `High Availability: Backend Cluster <https://docs.chef.io/install_server_ha.html>`_.
+For the latest information on high availability and how to set up a highly-available server cluster, see :doc:`High Availability: Backend Cluster <install_server_ha>`.

 The Chef server can operate in a high availability configuration that provides automated load balancing and failover for stateful components in the system architecture.
 This type of configuration typically splits the servers into two segments: front-end and back-end machines: